 3. Send your email at the perfect time

-Most candidates will read your messages within the first 60 minutes, (after 24 hours there is little to no chance your email will be opened), so getting the timing right is pretty essential.
+Most candidates will read your messages within the first 60 minutes (after 24 hours there is little to no chance your email will be opened), so getting the timing right is essential.

-Your candidates might check their email over breakfast or manage their inbox on the weekend - it’s important to find out.
+Your candidates might check their email over breakfast or manage their inbox on the weekend.
+Find out!

 How to find out your own perfect email schedule